OberstKrueger/www-oberstkrueger-com/appendices/books-i-have-read/index.md

 ## Philosophy

+- Carse, J.P.
+(1986).
+Finite and Infinite Games: A Vision of Life as PLay and Possibility.
 - Kurzweil, Ray - The Age of the Intelligent Machines
 - Kurzweil, Ray - The Age of the Spiritual Machines
 - Kurzweil, Ray - The Singularity Is Near